 The opening of new UTCs is co-ordinated nationally by the Baker Dearing Trust, supported and encouraged by the Department for Education.
 They believe in providing an opportunity for 14 to 19-year-olds to have a strong technical and academic course of study.

 Energy Coast UTC students receive a broad education including English, mathematics and science combined with practical and technical qualifications which are recognised by employers and universities, for more information please look at the learning section on the website.

 All UTC staff are suitably experienced and hold degrees and PGCEs or teaching degrees in the relevant subject.
-Vocational practical training is delivered by Gen2 and Lakes College.
+Technical and practical sessions are taught in our state of the art workshops.

 Yes, we are subject to both.
 The UTC like traditional educational establishments is subject to Ofsted inspections.